-97 .
-Increase the transparency and

-timeliness of communication to

-the defence industry associations,

-including instituting meetings

-between the Department of

-National Defence and Canadian

-industry through the Defence

-Industry Advisory Group and other

-fora.

-98 Grow and professionalize the

-defence procurement workforce

-in order to strengthen the

-capacity to manage the

-acquisition and support of today's

-complex military capabilities.
-This

-includes the

-addition of new procurement

-specialists and enhanced training

-and professional accreditation for

-defence procurement personnel.

-99 Provide Canadians with regular Now being implemented.

-updates on major project and See web sites listed in

-programs to increase notes at the end of this

-transparency, communicate listing.

-challenges, and measure

-performance, including by

-publishing National Defence's

-Investment Plan.

-100 Ensure that Canadian

-environmental standards are

-adhered to in all procurement

-projects.

-To e nsure it supports the low-carbon gove rnment targets outlined in the Federa I Sustainable Development Strategy, the Defence team

-To ensure it supports the low-carbon government targets outlined in the Federal Sustainable Development Strategy, the Defence team will:

-101 Reduce greenhouse gas emissions New "green" building

-by 40 percent from the 2005 projects have been

-levels by 2030, including through announced.
-They are:

-the following measures: Armouries in Halifax,

-Investing \$225 million by Cranbrook and St. Hubert.
-9900 M2/\$80.6 M program renovates 3 existing buildings,

-2020 in a wide range of replaces 8 obsolete buildings and will house all under one

-infrastructure projects roof.
+98 Grow and professionalize the defence procurement workforce in order to strengthen the capacity to manage the acquisition and support of today's complex military capabilities.
+This includes the addition of new procurement specialists and enhanced training and professional accreditation for defence procurement personnel.
+99 Provide Canadians with regular updates on major project and programs to increase transparency, communicate challenges, and measure performance, including by publishing National Defence's Investment Plan.
+Now being implemented.
+See web sites listed in notes at the end of this listing.
+100 Ensure that Canadian environmental standards are adhered to in all procurement projects.
+Toe ensure it supports the low-carbon government to argets out ined in the Federal Sustainable Development Strategy, the Defence team will: 101 Reduce greenhouse gas emissions by 40 percent from the 2005 levels by 2030, including through the following measures: Investing \$225 million by 2020 in a wide range of infrastructure projects across Canada to reduce our carbon footprint; Transitioning 20 percent of non-military vehicle fleets to hybrid and electric by 2020; Requiring new construction and major recapitalization projects to meet industry-recognized standards for high performing buildings such as the Silver Leadership in Energy and Environmental Design (LEED) standard or equivalent; Expanding the use of Energy Performance Contracts to implement energy efficiencies on bases and wings across Canada; and Installing electric charging stations at new or retrofitted buildings for personnel to use with defence fleets and/or personal vehicles.
+New "green" building projects have been announced.
+They are: Armouries in Halifax, Cranbrook and St.Hubert.
+Also announced is a new facility to house the Royal Canadian Dragoon in Petawawa.
+9900 M2/\$80.6 M program renovates 3 existing buildings, replaces 8 obsolete buildings and will house all under one roof.
 Completion date I;s 2021.

-across Canada to reduce

-our carbon footprint; Also announced is a new

-Transitioning 20 percent facility to house the Royal

-of non-military vehicle Canadian Dragoon in

-fleets to hybrid and electric Petawawa.

-by 2020;

-Requiring new

-construction and major

-recapitalization projects to

-meet industry-recognized

-standards for high

-performing buildings such

-as the Silver Leadership in

-Energy and Environmental

-Design (LEED) standard or

-equivalent;

-• Expanding the use of

-Energy Performance

-Contracts to implement

-energy efficiencies on

-bases and wings across

-Canada; and

-Installing electric

-charging stations at new or

-retrofitted buildings for

-personnel to use with